sukhrobfullstackdev/dz_home_task/README.md

 Responsive Design: Tailored for mobile and desktop experiences.

-Explanation a search route:
+Explanation a main route:

-Initially, SSR (Server-Side Rendering) seemed like a good approach because it improves SEO and ensures that search results are indexed properly by search engines.
+Initially, SSR seemed like a good approach because it improves SEO and ensures that search results are indexed properly by search engines.
 However, it was not the ideal solution for our use case because:

 We needed to prebuild the first five pages of paginated results at build time for better performance.
-SSR does not support prebuilding pages; it only renders them dynamically on each request.
+SSR does not support prebuilding pages (That's why I chose SSG); it only renders them dynamically on each request.
 Using SSR for search results would mean that every query requires a new request to the server, increasing load times and reducing responsiveness for the user.

-The Metropolitan Museum of Art API already provides a response, so fetching results on the client side would not significantly impact performance.
+Explanation a search route:

 Why Client-Side Fetching?
 To balance performance and SEO, I created a /search page to handle search queries.
 This allowed me to implement two possible approaches: